CodeMell/Reading-Notes/201/Class01/class-01.md

 1. html attributes are modifier of  html element with in opening tags.
 2. The anatomy of an html element is opening tag, content, closing tag.
 Opening tag marks the start of a element while the closing tag marks the end.
 The content is the ... content of the element.
-3. The article tags and section tags
+3. The article tags encloses a block of related content that makes sense on its own without the rest of the page and while section tags  grouping together a single part of the page that constitutes one single piece.
-4.
+4. A typical website includes a header, nav bar, main, sidebar, and a footer.
-5.
+5. Metadata influence Search engine optimization by useing keywords relating to the content of the a page.
-6.
+6. The meta tag used to specify character set, page description, keywords, author of the document, and viewport settings

 ### Miscellaneous